nate-johnston/hmjstudiosllc.com/content/pricing.md

 <br>

-I charge $95 a month per student.
+I charge $95 per month per student for 30 minute lessons, $140 per month per student for 45 minute lessons.
 This entitles each student to a set number of lessons based on the starting month and ending August 31, 2022.
 I will keep track of the number of lessons each student has received and will provide the number via email each month.
 Some months may have 5 lessons, other months may have 2 lessons.
-The cost each month will always be $95 with the possible exception of the summer months (see Summer Lessons below).
+The cost each month will always be $95 or $140 (depending on lesson length) with the possible exception of the summer months (see Summer Lessons below).

 <table border=0 cellpadding=2 cellspacing=1>
 <tr>